 2. Setup a heatmap to know your visitors behaviour

-Once you’ve discovered the top performing pages on your site (or those pages with higher bounce rates), you can install heatmaps on your website.
+Once you’ve discovered the top performing pages on your site, you can install heatmaps on your website.

 Here’s how it looks like;

-Heatmaps help you get to know your website visitors including where they’re coming from, where they’re navigating to and where they’re getting stuck – so you can make website design tweaks to reduce bounce rate on your WordPress sites.
+Heatmaps help you get to know your website visitors including where they’re coming from, where they’re navigating to and where they’re getting stuck – so you can make website design tweaks to reduce bounces on your WordPress sites.

-Once you have a heatmap installed on your site, you can simply navigate to pages with high bounce rates and see how visitors are behaving right before they exit your site.
+Once you have a heatmap installed on your site, you can simply navigate to pages with high bounces and see how visitors are behaving right before they exit your site.

 You can use tools like Crazy Egg to easily install heatmaps on your website pages to know your audience behaviour.